shaunjanssens/homelab/README.md

 ### Docker management

 This repository doesn't have a web interface for managing Docker containers.
-In my opinion it's better to learn the tooling provided by the maker instead of a web interface.
-This will benefit you the most when it all goes wrong.

-But, if you do want a management tool then I can recommend [LazyDocker](https://github.com/jesseduffield/lazydocker).
+If you do want a management tool then I can recommend [LazyDocker](https://github.com/jesseduffield/lazydocker).

+## Roadmap

+- [ ] Change Cloudflare DDNS with [hotio/cloudflareddns](https://hotio.dev/containers/cloudflareddns/)
+- [ ] Add simple backup solution like [Duplicati](https://docs.linuxserver.io/images/docker-duplicati/)
+- [ ] Change [linuxserver/qbittorrent](https://docs.linuxserver.io/images/docker-qbittorrent/) with [hotio/qbittorrent](https://hotio.dev/containers/qbittorrent/) because it comes with a nicer UI
+- [ ] Add [Diun](https://crazymax.dev/diun/) for getting notifications when a Docker image is updated